MorevM/stylelint-plugin/src/rules/match-file-name/match-file-name.docs.md

 This approach is especially valuable when using the BEM methodology. \
-If a component's name matches the name of a BEM block (as it should), it makes navigating the project much easier: when we see a block named "the-component" in the HTML, we can be 100% sure there's a corresponding the-component.scss file containing its styles.
+If a component's name matches the name of a BEM block (as it should), it makes navigating the project much easier: when we see a block named "the-component" in the HTML, we can be 100% sure there's a corresponding `the-component.scss` file containing its styles.
 We know that it is the only source of truth for the component, and we can jump to it instantly.

-It also improves the development experience - different style files can be edited independently, and IDE tabs show clear, descriptive names instead of a dozen identical `index.scss` files.
+It also improves the DX - different style files can be edited independently, and IDE tabs show clear, descriptive names instead of a dozen identical `index.scss` files.

 ## Rule options